 UVA Career Resources

-- Career Resources for UVA International Students: Inside of Handshake find advice for talking to employers, lists of companies who hired UVA international students and more!
+- Career Resources for UVA International Students: Inside of Handshake find advice for talking to employers, lists of companies who have hired UVA international students, videos of UVA international student alumni sharing their advice for finding opportunities in the US and more!

 - Pre-Health for International Students: Resources to support your pursue of health professional schools.